Badgerdox/BadgerdoxMixerFAQ/README.md

-# TwitchUserCommands
+# Twitch & Discord Commands
 Commands available by rank.
-More perks and commands to be added soon!
+More perks and commands coming soon!

 ## Everyone